 \label{key}

-command appearing in ordinary text assigns to the
+A \label command appearing in ordinary text assigns to the

-the number of the current sectional unit; one appearing inside
+key the number of the current sectional unit; one appearing inside

-a numbered environment assigns that number to the key
+a numbered environment assigns that number to the key.

-can consist of any sequence of letters, digits, or
+A key can consist of any sequence of letters, digits, or

 punctuation characters.
 Upper and lowercase letters are different.